AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 Brighter World’s text is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-It is unfinished, currently at version 0.8
+It is unfinished, currently at version 0.9.1

 Rules based on Into the Odd by Chris McDowall ([www.bastionland.com](https://www.bastionland.com/)), Cairn by Yochai Gal ([cairnrpg.com](https://cairnrpg.com/)), and Macchiato Monsters by Eric Nieudan ([@surcapitaine](https://twitter.com/surcapitaine)).

 ## Recent changes
- * Added new Calling: Bag of Bones!
- * Added new Calling: Sneaky Bastard!
- * Update Blessed of Water watery construction ability.
+ * Too many to list!
- * Renamed the Blessed of Water's core ability.
+ * See the devlog here:
- * Replaced Witch's Curse with Wild Spellcapture.
- * Slight update to Archivist's core abilities to high light the Deep Lore ability and to adjust Monster Manual.
- * Updated wording in Animal's Companion and Witch for clarification.
- * Updated wording in character creation to note that modifying the Callings is encouraged.